Andy4495/Template-Repo/README.md

   - `markdownlintconfig.json`: Config file for the `markdownlint.yml` action.
 This version is configured to disable the check for [MD013: Line Length][12].
 MD013 is disabled by default in the [markdownlint extension][13] for Visual Studio Code, so I disable it here to make it consistent with my VSCode environment.
   - There are several `arduino-compile-sketches` examples included.
 These compile any sketches (files ending in `.ino`) in the repository and report on whether the sketches compile successfuly.
 See the Arduino [blog][5] and the related [action][6] in the GitHub marketplace for more info.**Be sure to use only one `arduino-compile-sketches` file.
 Tailor one of these examples to your needs and delete the others.**
     - `arduino-compile-sketches.yml`: This action file compiles the sketches using the default avr:uno platform.
-    - `arduino-compile-sketches-MSP.yml`: Same as `arduino-compile-sketches.yml` with some added complexity.
-It specifies an external library, and defines a different platform (msp430) and platform index file.
+    - `arduino-compile-sketches-MSP.yml`: Compiles sketches for msp430 platform.
-    - `arduino-compile-sketches-MSP432.yml`: Same as above, except builds for msp432 platform.
+    - `arduino-compile-sketches-MSP432.yml`: Compiles sketches for msp432r platform.
 Also includes java environment setup which is needed for msp432 builds.
-    - `arduino-compile-sketches-matrix-build-avr-msp.yml`: Uses a [matrix strategy][14] to trigger both avr and msp430 builds on the sketches in the repository.
+    - `arduino-compile-sketches-matrix-build.yml`: Uses a [matrix strategy][14] to trigger builds across multiple platforms.
-    - `arduino-compile-sketches-matrix-build-msp432.yml`: Same as above, and adds msp432 to the matrix strategy.
-Also includes java environment setup which is needed for msp432 builds.
     - Tips on updating the compile-sketches actions:
       - If the sketches are dependent on external libraries, then entries similar to the following need to be added to the workflow file under the `libraries:` definition: